raycrawford/scouts_pack_771/20180809-Leadership_meeting.md

     * Call and schedule 7PM => ??
     * 859-441-6562

+## Update
+* Event tenatively scheduled and reminder set to e-mail again on 10/15
+* RAC to follow up

 # Placing flags at cemetary
   * Evergreen Cemetary
     * (859) 441-0703
   * Sunday, November 11th
   * Action items (RAC):
-    * Need to buy flags
-    * Need to check with cemetary
+    * Need to follow up with KP re: schedule

 # Holiday Party
 * December 3rd

 # Carolling @ The Barrington
-* December 10-18
+* December 10 or 17
 * (859) 572-0667
 * Action items (RAC):
   * Call to check availablity